 2. Rabbit Island – Kep City

-i have been there one time where we spent a night there, it was an exception party night on that island. if you not yet visit, you should go and take a look. when you arrive in Kep city, ask people where you can find the boat to go to Rabbit Island. you might find a good guesthouse with a very reasonable price or if you want, sleep in a hammock, take some experience it would be cool.
+If you not yet visit, you should go and take a look.
+When you arrive in Kep city, ask people where you can find the boat to go to Rabbit Island.
+You might find a good guesthouse with a very reasonable price or if you want, sleep in a hammock, take some adventure experience, it would be cool.

 photo by Leslie Patrick

 3. Mekong River – Kratie